jhpyle/docassemble/_docs/interviews.md

 [how answers are stored].

-If you want to use **docassemble** to give users a list of interviews from which to choose, there is also a special page of the site, located at `/list`, which displays a [list of interviews] available on your site.
+If you want to use **docassemble** to give users a list of interviews from which to choose, there is a special page of the site, located at `/list`, which displays a [list of interviews] available on your site.

 > https://interview.example.com/list